Welcome to Woodville, New Zealand

 While Woodville is full of its own attractions, make sure to check out the surrounding towns and settlements to make the most of the Manawatu-Whanganui region!

 Woodville is one of the entrances to the stunning Manawatu Gorge!
-For an awesome adventure in Manawatu Gorge, take the 10km Manawatu Gorge Bush Walk.
+For an awesome adventure in Manawatu Gorge, take the 11.2km (7 miles) Manawatu Gorge Track.
 This 4-hour one-way hike incorporating an amazing array of trees from species of ferns and vines to tall podocarp trees and tropical-looking nikau palms.
 The track is not a loop so you will either need to return the same way or organise transport at the other end of the track.

 Location: State Highway 3.
 Access is from Ballance Gorge Road at the Ballance Gorge Bridge.
 Alternatively, start from the Ashurst end of Manawatu Gorge in the car park right next to the entrance of the gorge.

-Location: Start from the Bridge Cafe and ride 1.6km up Hall Block Road.
+Location: Start from the Bridge Cafe and ride 1.6km (0.9 miles) up Hall Block Road.
 Alternatively, start at the turning bay on Hall Block Road where vehicles can drop off riders.

 3. Relax at the Ferry Reserve

 Enjoy a picnic, swim in the river or kayak at the Ferry Reserve.
 The Ferry Reserve is at the entrance to the Manawatu Gorge with picture-perfect views of the Manawatu River and steep forested-gorge walls.
 You can also freedom camp in the reserve overnight!